The Atacama Cosmology Telescope: Physical Properties of Sunyaev-Zel'dovich Effect Clusters on the Celestial Equator: Analysis and Results

 \subsection{Cluster Redshift Determination}

 In practice we perform the cluster confirmation by working on $10'\times10'$ wide images centered on the position of the SZ candidate that are created from stitching together nearby S82 tiles in all 5 SDSS bands.
 Our inspection relies on a custom-created automated software that enables us to interactively search for a BCG and its red cluster sequence using our own implementation of the MaxBCG cluster finder \citep{MaxBCG} algorithm, as described in \cite{SCSII} for the Southern Cosmology Survey \citep[SCS;][]{SCSI}.
+Although our implementation of the MaxBCG cluster algorithm represents our best effort to replicate the method as described in \cite{MaxBCG}, the measured richness values should not be expected to be exactly as in the original MaxBCG implementation due to slight differences in the handling of photometric errors and background subtraction.
 This consists of visually selecting the BCG and from that recorded position iteratively choosing cluster member galaxies using the photometric redshifts and a $3\sigma$ clipping algorithm within a local self-defined color-magnitude relation.
 For candidates with APO $K_S$ follow-up imaging we use 6 bands, which are limited to the $\sim5'\times5'$ field-of-view (FOV) of NICFPS, but otherwise the procedure is the same.
 Our software aids the precise determination of the BCG by visually flagging all early-type galaxies (i.e., galaxies SED types 0 and 1 from BPZ) that are more luminous than $4L^*$ galaxies, with $L^*$ as defined above.
 Once the BCG has been established, the next step in the optical confirmation is to define the cluster redshift and color criteria to be used in selecting cluster members as these are required to estimate the richness of the cluster.